-- vanced drone capability, which threaten American and allied air and missile defenses. - (5) Iran tests, transfers, and even uses these systems in military operations abroad. - (6) Iran has given ballistic missiles and associated technology to the Houthis in Yemen, Shiite militias in Iraq, the Assad regime in Syria, and Hezbollah in Lebanon, and is also helping to traffic precision-guided munitions parts through the Middle East to upgrade the rocket forces of its chief proxy, Hezbollah. - (7) Iran continues to hold Americans hostage, including Baquer and Siamak Namazi, Bob Levinson, and others. - (8) The Joint Comprehensive Plan of Action negotiated by former President Barack Obama was fatally flawed, did not eliminate Iran's pathway to a nuclear weapons, and allowed Iran to retain and refine its nuclear weapons capability. - (9) The verification and compliance mechanisms of the failed Iran nuclear deal were weak and insufficient. - 23 (10) The failed Iran nuclear agreement did 24 nothing to address Iran's continued development of
+- ite militias in Iraq, the Assad regime in Syria, and Hezbollah in Lebanon, and is trafficking precisionguided munitions parts through the Middle East to upgrade the rocket forces of its chief proxy, Hezbollah. - (7) Iran has sold thousands of drones to Russia for its use in its invasion of Ukraine, leading to mass attacks on civilian infrastructure, and has given Russia the technology and knowledge to produce these drones in Russia. - (8) Iran continues to take United States citizens hostage in order to extract ransom payments from the United States and exchange arbitrarily detained United States citizens for Iranian agents arrested for violating United States sanctions and for other malign activities. - (9) The Joint Comprehensive Plan of Action negotiated by former President Barack Obama was fatally flawed, did not eliminate Iran's pathway to a nuclear weapon, and allowed Iran to retain and refine its ability to quickly resume its pursuit of a nuclear weapon. - (10) The failed Iran nuclear agreement provided Iran with over \$100,000,000,000 in sanctions

-- ballistic and cruise missiles capable of delivering nuclear warheads. - (11) The failed Iran nuclear agreement provided Iran with over \$100,000,000,000 in sanctions relief that was used by Iran to fuel proxy wars across the Middle East, including supporting the brutal regime of Bashar al-Assad in Syria, and lin-ing the pockets of the Islamic Revolutionary Guard Corps, Hizballah, Hamas, the Houthis, and the Ira-nian backed terrorist militias in Iraq. - (12) The failed Iran nuclear agreement lifted the United Nations arms embargo on Iran in October 2020, permitting Russia and China to engage in international arms sales with Iran.
-This also allows Iran to proliferate weapons across the world including to Venezuela and the Assad regime in Syria. - (13) A central strategic flaw of the failed Iran nuclear deal was the idea that an agreement with Iran should solely focus on the issue of nuclear weapons alone, and not address non-nuclear issues. - (14) On May 21, 2018, two weeks after President Trump withdrew from the failed Iran nuclear deal, former Secretary of State Mike Pompeo made an address at The Heritage Foundation entitled "After the Deal: A New Iran Strategy" where he an-
+- relief that was used by Iran to fuel proxy wars across the Middle East. - 3 (11) The failed Iran nuclear agreement lifted 4 the United Nations conventional arms embargo on 5 Iran in October 2020, permitting Russia and China 6 to engage in international arms sales with Iran. - (12) The failed Iran nuclear agreement also lifted the United Nations missile embargo on Iran in October 2023, allowing Iran to sell and purchase drone and ballistic missile technology. - (13) A central flaw of the failed Iran nuclear deal was that the agreement solely focused on nuclear weapons and did not address non-nuclear issues like Iran's support for terrorism, drone and ballistic missile technology, gross human rights abuses, and Iran's other malign activities. - (14) On May 21, 2018, 2 weeks after President Trump withdrew from the failed Iran nuclear deal, former Secretary of State Mike Pompeo laid out 12 demands that would need to be met by Iran as part of any agreement related to the lifting of sanctions, and the re-establishment of diplomatic and commercial relations with Iran. - (15) Former President Donald Trump's maximum pressure campaign on Iran denied the regime

-- nounced that the Trump administration would "apply unprecedented financial pressure on the Iranian regime" and laid out twelve demands that would need to be met by Iran as part of any agreement related to the lifting of sanctions, and the reestablishment of diplomatic and commercial relations with Iran. - stated that "Iran advanced its march across the Middle East during the JCPOA.
-Qasem Soleimani has been playing with house money that has become blood money.
-Wealth created by the West has fueled his campaigns.
-Strategically, the Obama administration made a bet that the deal would spur Iran to stop its rogue state actions and conform to international norms.
-That bet was a loser with massive repercussions for all of the people living in the Middle East.". - (16) Former President Donald J. Trump's maximum pressure campaign on Iran denied the regime unprecedented revenue it would have otherwise spent on terrorism. - (17) On December 31, 2019, Iranian President Hassan Rouhani admitted that Iran had lost \$200 billion in revenue because of U.S. sanctions.

-- 1 (18) Iran's oil minister Bijan Zanganeh on 2 three separate occasions has likened U.S. sanctions 3 under the maximum pressure campaign to having 4 made the economic situation worse than the Iran-5 Iraq War (1980-1988). - (19) Iran's 2019 defense budget cut defense spending by 28 percent, including a 17 percent cut to the Iranian Islamic Revolutionary Guard Corps, a designated foreign terrorist organization. - (20) The Iranian rial lost around 70 percent of its value since the beginning of President Trump's maximum pressure campaign. - (21) According to the International Monetary Fund (IMF), Iran's accessible foreign exchange reserves plunged to \$4 billion in 2020 from \$123 billion in 2018, or a decrease of over 96 percent. - (22) Due to the maximum pressure campaign, Hezbollah terrorists and Iranian backed militias were denied resources and were forced to cut salaries of their fighters. - (23) During the maximum pressure campaign, the United States was able to achieve the release of two hostages in Iran, Xiyue Wang and Michael White, without lifting sanctions or transferring cash to Iran.
+- unprecedented revenue it would have otherwise spent on terrorism. - 3 (16) On December 31, 2019, then-Iranian 4 President Hassan Rouhani admitted that Iran had 5 lost \$200 billion in revenue because of United States 6 sanctions. - (17) Iran's 2019 defense budget cut defense spending by 28 percent, including a 17 percent cut to the Islamic Revolutionary Guard Corps, a designated foreign terrorist organization.
+Hezbollah terrorists and Iranian backed militias were denied resources and were forced to cut salaries of their fighters. - (18) The Iranian rial lost around 70 percent of its value due to President Trump's maximum pressure campaign. - (19) According to the International Monetary Fund, Iran's accessible foreign exchange reserves plunged to \$4,000,000,000 in 2020 from \$123,000,000,000 in 2018, or a decrease of over 96 percent. - (20) During the maximum pressure campaign, the United States was able to achieve the release of 2 hostages in Iran, Xiyue Wang and Michael White,